Almost a decade back, building mobile-friendly websites was the main challenge.

 Let’s assume you write an excellent post on your WordPress blog.
 You want to share it with your regular readers.

-You share the post across your social media channels.
-Additionally, you send an email blast with the link to your new post.
+You share the post across your social media channels and send an email blast with the link to your new post.

-Even a regular reader of your blog may miss out on your social media post in a sea of other content.
+A regular blog reader may miss out on your social media post in a sea of other content.
 The same can happen in a crowded inbox as well.

 How does a mobile app help?

-As soon as you publish a guest post, identify a good time to send out push notifications.
+When you publish a guest post, identify a good time to send push notifications.
 This will immediately alert your app users and bring people directly to your app.

-This is one advantage of mobile apps many of us seem to forget.
+Many people seem to forget about the advantages of mobile apps.
 They can directly reach the target audience and cut through the noise on social media channels and email outreach.

 #4: Gaining a competitive advantage

-How many bloggers do you know that have a live mobile app on Google Play and App Store?
+How many bloggers do you know with a live mobile app on Google Play and App Store?

 Not many.
-Bloggers rarely leave the blog-bubble and prefer to keep pushing posts on their website.
+Bloggers rarely leave the blog bubble and prefer to keep pushing posts on their websites.

 This advantage has a short life, though.
-With codeless app-making tools around, one could see bloggers venturing into app development as well.
+With codeless app-making tools available, bloggers could also venture into app development.

-You should thus get on the mobile app train to steal a march on your competitors.
+Thus, it would be best to get on the mobile app train to outperform your competitors.

 Making an app for your blog: Problems and solutions